DevasenaInupakutika/2014-05-08-soton/lessons/nocs/nocs-shell/tutorial.md

  `nano toBeSorted`

 Now enter the four names as shown above.
-When you are done, press CONTROL+O to write out the file.
+When you are done, press `Ctrl + o` to write out the file.
 Press enter to use the file name `toBeSorted`.
-Then press CONTROL+x to exit `nano`.
+Then press `Ctrl+x` to exit `nano`.

 When you are back to the command line, enter the command: